colmap/colmap/doc/faq.rst

         --image_path $PROJECT_PATH/images \
         --export_path /path/to/model-with-new-images

-Note that dense reconstruction must be re-run from scratch after adding new images, as the coordinate frame of the model is changed.
+Note that dense reconstruction must be re-run from scratch after running the ``mapper`` or the ``bundle_adjuster``, as the coordinate frame of the model can change during these steps.

 Available functionality without GPU/CUDA